The Rundown

 click to see more

-2. Merrick Grain-Free Dry Dog Food
+2. Merrick Grain Free Dry Dog Food

 Check Price on Amazon

-Check Price on Chewy.com
+Check Price on Chewy

 PROS

-- No chicken or poultry products
+- No chicken or poultry products that may trigger allergies in sensitive dogs

-- High Omega fatty acid levels
+- High Omega fatty acid content for improved skin and coat health

 CONS